ibnuuiqbal/Albion-Faction-Manager/README.md

 ---

 ## 🏜️ Live Deployment & Community
 Want to see AFM in action or join our massive community?
-AFM is currently serving as the core operational backbone for the **Bridgewatch Faction**.
+AFM is currently serving as the core operational backbone for the **EAST Bridgewatch Faction**.

-Join our forces, participate in CTAs, and experience the premium bot features firsthand:
+Join our forces, participate in Faction CTAs, and experience the premium bot features firsthand:

 <p align="center">
   <a href="https://discord.gg/buuP3NEWZ2">